 We have choices to make in our God-prompted righthand turns.
-We can embrace it as a Mary; believe in God’s purpose for us and find our “what’s more” person to support us.
+We can embrace it as a Mary did.
 We can speak up, step out in faith, and learn how to be comfortable not having all the answers ahead of time.
-Or, we can embrace it as a Zechariah: doubt we’re hearing God right, doubt the gifts that God has given us to accomplish his purpose, or doubt his calling for us.
-We can mute ourselves, hide in the corner, and be uncomfortable stepping out of the shadows.
+Or, we can embrace it as a Zechariah: doubt we’re hearing God right, doubt the gifts and the anointing that God has given us to accomplish his purpose.
+We can let fear mute ourselves, hide in the corner, and be uncomfortable stepping out of the shadows.

 “What if I make a mistake?”
 Yep.
 We all will.
 I’m getting more comfortable every day making mistakes.
 I know that they will happen.
 When I focus too closely on trying to be perfect and prevent mistakes, my eyes are off Jesus and on myself.
 I move too slowly or not at all.
 I forget to keep “the main thing” the main thing.

-The featured image for this post is graphic art made by my “what’s more” partners in The Philippians 4 Project, a talented husband/wife team.
+The featured image for this post is graphic art made by Brent and Mindy Berry, my “what’s more” partners in The Philippians 4 Project, a talented husband/wife team.
 I value their willingness to give me sound advice and ask me challenging questions, help me with graphics and so much more.
 I hope I can be an amazing “what’s more” partner for them, too.